During and after radiotherapy

 If your skin is unbroken

-- Apply moisturiser 2 or 3 times a day, gently smooth it onto your skin.
+• Apply moisturiser 2 or 3 times a day, and gently smooth it onto your skin.
 Do not put moisturiser on immediately before treatment.

-- Some doctors may prescribe you a cream to use during your radiotherapy treatment.
-They will tell you how to use it, and how often.
+• Some doctors can prescribe you a cream to use during your radiotherapy treatment.
+They'll tell you how to use it, and how often.

-- If you’re having radiotherapy to your nose, or near your nose, you may have a small amount of bleeding from the nostrils.
+• If you’re having radiotherapy to your nose, or near your nose, you might have a small amount of bleeding from your nostrils.
 You might also get some crusty build-up inside the nose.
-If this happens, gently apply a little Vaseline (petroleum jelly) with your fingertip to help soften the skin and make it more comfortable.
+If this happens, gently apply a small amount of Vaseline® (petroleum jelly) with your fingertip to help soften the skin and make it more comfortable.

 You can swim during radiotherapy treatment.
 Wash the treatment area before and after swimming, and apply moisturiser.